node-config/node-config/README.md

 and extend them for different deployment environments (development, qa, staging, production, etc.).

+Configurations are stored in files, and can be overridden with environment variables and command line parameters.

 This gives your application a consistent configuration interface shared among a [growing list of npm modules](https://www.npmjs.org/browse/depended/config) also using node-config.